inexorabletash/font-table-access/README.md

  * Describe or provide full access to an existing WOFF/TTF/PS parser.
  * Provide access to the underlying WOFF/TTF/PS font files or describe their locations on disk.
  * Provide a guarantee that the set of available tables or their content matches the font on disk byte to byte.
  * Normalize differences in processed font tables across browser implementations.
-The font tables that will be exposed will have been processed by browser-provided parsers, but we will not describe or constrain them.
+The font tables that will be exposed will have been processed by browser-provided parsers, but we will not describe or constrain them except to say that their output will continue to be in a valid OpenType format.
 For instance, if a library like [OTS](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) reduces the available information for a font, this spec will not require implementations to do more than they already would or provide alternative ways of getting such information back from the source font files.

 ## Key scenarios